Takeaways

 Selecting the best checking account will set you up for financial success.
 Let’s look at everything you need to know about checking accounts.

-What is a Checking Account?
+What Is a Checking Account?

 A checking account is a deposit account held at a bank or credit union that helps facilitate day-to-day deposits and withdrawals.
 A checking account allows easy access to your funds.
 They also support regular withdrawals with debit cards, in-person cash withdrawals, ATMs, wires, transfers, and writing checks.
 A checking account is ideal for processing short-term and recurring expenses.

 With the flexibility to make withdrawals and transfers, banks don’t offer high levels of interest on checking accounts.
 If you want to earn interest on your cash, you need to open a savings account.
-Moving excess cash from your checking account to a high-yield savings account can help you reach your financial goals.
+Moving excess money from your checking account to a high-yield savings account can help you reach your financial goals.

 How Does a Checking Account Work?